plumatic/schema/README.md

 To reduce generated code size, you can use the `*assert*` flag and `set-compile-fn-validation!` functions to control when validation code is generated ([details](https://github.com/Prismatic/schema/blob/master/src/clj/schema/macros.clj#L181)).

+Schema will attempt to reduce the verbosity of its output by restricting the size of values that fail validation to 19 characters.
+If a value exceeds this, it will be replaced by the name of its class.
+You can adjust this size limitation by calling `set-max-value-length!`.

 Finally, we use validation with coercion for API inputs and outputs.
 See the coercion section below for details.

 ## More examples